marqueewinq/edh-pairings/README.md

 ## Deployment

-Gitlab CI is configured to deploy to https://edh-pairings.herokuapp.com/ through Heroku.
+Gitlab CI is configured to deploy to https://edh-pairings.marqueewinq.xyz/